 Caring for a loved one who is dying is a very demanding time.
 The emotional turmoil, compounded perhaps by lack of sleep, takes its toll.
-Seeing one's parent, sibling or spouse slipping from a strong and independent person to becoming a frail, dependent, incontinent and perhaps, at times, confused shadow of his or her former self is most distressing and can produce feelings of anger or guilt.
+Seeing one's parent, sibling or spouse changing from a strong and independent person to becoming a frail, dependent, incontinent and perhaps, at times, confused shadow of their former self is most distressing.
+It can produce feelings of anger or guilt.
 Someone who has never even changed a nappy may have difficulty coping with a relative who is doubly incontinent or, if they are already frail themself, they may struggle with heavy lifting.

 Carers, like the patient, need to know what to expect.
 For example, they may find the "death rattle" of terminal breathing or Cheyne-Stokes breathing most distressing.

 All attention is on the dying patient.
 Do not forget the needs of those who care.

 Remember practical details too like who should be called in case of need and what to do when death occurs.
 They should not find themselves, in ignorance, dialling 999/112/911.

 Have they spoken to the patient about practical details including funeral arrangements and where the will is lodged?
 When you certify the death, speak to the carers to let them know that you care about them too.
 Arrange to see them in the surgery some time after the funeral or for them to see their own doctor if they are not your patient.
 Usually it is a busy time until the funeral and it is after everyone has left and the flowers have died that the emptiness appears.

-Whilst their needs can be challenging, carers should also be seen in a positive light as an ally and a resource.
+Whilst their needs may be challenging, carers should be seen in a positive light as an invaluable resource.
 They are often the best person to assist the health professional in making decisions about the care of the dying patient.

 While it is recognised that carers need practical, psychological and financial support, there is a considerable lack of evidence as to what interventions are likely to be most helpful, and further research needs to be done in this area.